bioinfo-pf-curie/RNA-seq/docs/installation.md

 #### 3.1) Define your own configuration

 A few parameters need to be defined before running the pipeline.
 As an exemple, see the `curie.conf` file and edit/create your own.
-Note that this configuration file has to be loaded in the nextflow.confg file.
+Note that this configuration file has to be loaded in the nextflow configuration file and that you may need to edit the `nextflow.config` file.

 #### 3.2) Cluster usage

-By default, we set up a `cluster` profile to execute the code on a computational cluster.
+By default, we set up a `cluster` profile to execute the pipeline on a computational cluster.
-Please, edit the `cluster.config` file to set up your own cluster configuration
+Please, edit the `cluster.config` file to set up your own cluster configuration.

 #### 3.3) Software deps: Singularity